What are Overjet Teeth?

 Trouble in Speaking & Biting

 It is difficult to chew and speak correctly with overjet teeth and overbite teeth.
 Therefore, it might get challenging to pronounce certain words.
-One of the reasons being that you use your tongue, teeth, and lips all at the same time to speak.
+One of the reasons is that you use your tongue, teeth, and lips simultaneously to speak.

 The most common treatment for overjet is braces.
 Braces are used to correct overjet by pushing the teeth back towards their normal position.
 They are also used to correct overcrowding, also known as malocclusion or underbite.

 You may need to wear braces for several months or years, depending on how severe your overbite is and how well you cooperate with treatment plans.
 This orthodontic treatment will not only help you look better, but also improve your smile!